paulk-lab/FastSeq-pipeline/README.md

 https://www.python.org/downloads/

-This pipeline uses a simple Python script to launch a prebuilt Docker container that contains all the needed sequence processing tools.
-These tools are run in sequence according to a different Python script.
+This pipeline uses a simple Python script to launch a prebuilt Docker container that contains all the needed sequence processing tools and will run the analysis **exactly** as was run for the paper.
+These tools are run in sequence according to a different Python script, `process_seq.py`.
+If you wish to understand the exact parameters used to analyze the sequences, please look at the top of `process_seq.py`, you will find a section where configuration variables are set.
+These can be modified as desired, **however** the docker container will not reflect these changes by default.
+You will need to rebuild the docker container if you want it to run with the new settings *or* you will need to modify the paths (also listed at the top of the `process_seq.py` file) to point to a set of locally installed tools.

-To run the pipeline, simply type the following in the command line:
+To run the pipeline as originally configured, simply type the following in the command line:

-`python3 fastseq_pipeline.py <data_directory> <csv_file>`
+`python3 ref_fastseq_pipeline.py <data_directory> <csv_file>`

 The data directory should contain all sequencing files, reference sequences and adapter sequences.
 The sequencing results should be in zipped FASTQ, the